Santins26/Maximo-Randomizer/README.md

      for a random seed.
    - Click "Run randomizer".

-3. Boot the patched disc image in PCSX2.
+3. Boot the patched disc image in PCSX2 or a Playstation 2 Console.
-   IMPORTANT: do not load a save state taken before patching.

 What it does
 ------------

-- Shuffles enemies, items, chests, smashables, decorations across the five worlds (Grave, Under, Swamp, Ice, Castle).
+- Randomize enemies, items, chests, smashables, decorations across the five worlds (Grave, Under, Swamp, Ice, Castle).
 - Shuffles the level order in each HUB and renames the column labels (and the loading-screen titles) to "???" so the level select is blind.
 - Randomizes chest contents, gold amounts, ability drops, collector drops, enemy tier values, and Monster_Generator parameters.
-- Protected by default: gate-key chests, Gold_Key entities, the GraveDigger boss, and the boss room itself stay vanilla so the game is always beatable.
+- Protected by default: gate-keys

 Supported disc formats
 ----------------------